-This section describes Port setting/status used to configure the trunk properties of each port.
+This section describes the Port setting/status used to configure the trunk properties of each port.

-To configure the trunk property of each and every port in the web interface:
+To configure the trunk property of each port via the web UI:

 - 1. Click Port Management > Link Aggregation > Port Configuration. - 2.
 Specify the Method, Group, LACP Role and LACP Timeout. - 3.
 Click the Apply button to save the settings. - 4.
 To cancel the setting click the Reset button to revert to previously saved values.